Bioinformatics and the Pharmaceutical Industry

 As explained above, bioinformatics is an essential tool in the pharmaceutical industry’s toolbox.
 Bioinformatics analyses provide key information throughout the entire drug discovery and development process, from aiding the identification and validation of drug targets and leads through to helping assess the outcomes of phase 1, 2 and 3 clinical trials; as well as supporting drug repurposing efforts.

-Or, to learn more about what it is like working with Fios Genomics, please visit our clients and partners page.
+Alternatively, you can browse our bioinformatics services or learn more about what it is like working with Fios Genomics on our clients and partners page.

 Author: Breige McBride, Content and Social Media Manager, Fios Genomics